Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning: Method

 \subsection{Uncertainty Metric for Open-set SSL}

 \textbf{Inlier Selection in Self-training.} To help better enhance recognition performance with unlabeled data, we aim to select inliers with accurate pseudo labels from unlabeled data for self-training.
 In FixMatch, pseudo label is generated by Softmax head and will also be used to softmax head as a supervision signal.
-Therefore, we propose to leverage EDL head to quantify the uncertainty of the class predicted by softmax head and select inliers with confident prediction which are more likely to be accurately pseudo-labeled.
-Specifically, given an unlabeled sample $\boldsymbol{x}_u$, the Softmax head first predicts pseudo label $\hat{k} = \arg \max_k C(F(\boldsymbol{x}_u))$.
-Then we use the $\hat{k}^{th}$ evidence value of $\boldsymbol{\alpha}_{u}$ predicted by the EDL head as uncertainty metric and select top-O most certain unlabeled samples as inliers.
-Here, O is a hyperparameter.
+Therefore, we propose to leverage EDL head to quantify the uncertainty of the class predicted by softmax head and select inliers with